Sestiere Castello

 Save with a combined ticket

-For just €15, a combined ticket grants you access to both the palace and Ca' d'Oro.
+For €15, a combined ticket includes admission to both the palace and Ca' d'Oro.

-Nicknamed the 'Golden House', this exquisite Gothic palace offers intimate, front-row views of the Canal Grande from its upper loggia and is home to a beautifully curated art collection.
+Nicknamed the 'Golden House', this exquisite Gothic palace offers beautiful views of the Grand Canal from its upper loggia and houses a thoughtfully curated art collection.

 The Grotesque